CityOfNewYork/patterns-cli/readme.md

 ### NPM Scripts

-The recommended [npm scripts](https://docs.npmjs.com/misc/scripts) below create shortcuts for using the cli and hook into other npm methods to make starting, versioning, and publishing more convenient.
+The recommended [npm scripts](https://docs.npmjs.com/misc/scripts) below create shortcuts for using the CLI and hook into other npm methods to make starting, versioning, and publishing more convenient.
 They can be modified to suit the needs of a particular project.
 Add them to your project's *package.json* file.

 ```json
 "scripts": {